Hiroki11x/FlyingTokyo19/README.md

 auto someOtherNumber 	= 789.012;	// the compiler will see this as a double auto anEmptyRectangle	= Rectf();	// the compiler will see this as a Rectf
 ```
 It sometimes makes the code more readable and in other case saves you from writting very long types.
 Let's say that we have a map of texture format that we want to iterate:

+> iterator使ってリーダブルコードにしましょう

 ```c++
 // C++11 allows us to write what we used to write like this: std::map<string,gl::Texture2d::Format>::iterator it = mTextures.begin();
 // In a much shorter way
 auto it = mTextures.begin();
 ```

+> Range-based forとか積極的に使おう

 #####2.3.
 [Range-based loops.](apps/)
 Another really nice new feature in C++11 are Range-Based loops.
 A Range-For allows you to iterate through the "range" of a container.
 Basically any standard container that has a `begin()` and a `end()` can be used in a Range-For.
 It relies on type inference as well and uses the `auto` keyword we've seen previously.
 ```c++